punkbibi/first_website/README.md

 ## Database

-The application uses SQLite as the database backend.
+The application uses Flask SQL-Alchemy as the database backend.
 The database file is `Database.db`.

 ## Templates